X

 LOADING OFFERS...

-A 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, and the difference in rate between 30-year FRMs and 5-year hybrid ARMs shrank slightly this week.
-The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5-year ARM rose by five basis points (0.05%), moving up to 5.89%.
-This tightened the gap in rate compared to a 30-year FRM to seventy-six basis points (0.76%).
-A three-quarter percent differential in rate may be considerable enough to entice some early spring homebuyers to select an ARM as their choice of financing, as reasonable savings can be had, at least in the first five years of the loan.
+At present, a 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, although the difference in rate between 30-year FRMs and 5-year hybrid ARMs shrank again this week.
+The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5-year ARM rose by twelve basis points (0.12%) to 6.09%, narrowing the gap in rate compared to a 30-year FRM to sixty-nine basis points (0.69%).
+On a $300,000 mortgage, a borrower using this ARM would see a $142 lower payment per month and would save just under $11,000 in interest cost over the first five years of the loan.

 Each week in HSH's MarketTrends newsletter, we track and discuss economic conditions that affect mortgage rates and their impact on housing markets and consumers.
 Read the most recent edition of MarketTrends or subscribe for email delivery.